bglamadrid/bglamadrid.github.io/README.md

 My website/portfolio.
 A personal laboratory of sorts.

 It used to be a static website, written entirely on pure HTML and CSS.
-I got to learn a lot by initially refusing to employ any extra tooling into it.
-Web standards are a thing, and CSS today is quite interesting and featureful on its own.
+By initially refusing to employ any extra tooling, I got to learn a lot from modern Web standards, and specially, modern CSS.

 But eventually I decided to migrate to a more developer-friendly environment, which is what you see here today: a simple Node.JS [Jamstack](https://jamstack.org/what-is-jamstack) mainly composed by: